 CONCURRENTLY ENROLLED HIGH SCHOOL STUDENTS

 Our concurrent high school is an intervention program offered to Juniors and Seniors from our three high schools; Alameda High School, Encinal High School, and Island High School.
-Prior to acceptance, the student must complete the “Application for Concurrent Enrollment” packet available from the high school counselor.
-The packet must be turned in at Eduational Option office located at 1900 3rd Street.
+Prior to acceptance, the student must complete the “Application for Concurrent Enrollment” packet available from their high school counselor.
+The packet must be turned in at the adult school main office.
 Students will be contacted when space is available.

 Academic achievement and adult behavior expectations are clearly defined and discussed in the counseling session and must be adhered to for the student to earn credits.
 Enrollment may be limited.

 Smoking and/or the use of any tobacco product is prohibited at all District sites, including Alameda Adult School.
 The No-Smoking Policy is applicable in school buildings and on school grounds (including the Adult School front entry, breezeways between buildings, and parking lot).
 Thank you for your support of this policy.

 Alameda Unified School District is committed to providing equal opportunity for students in all education programs and activities and for all employees and applicants for employment.
 This policy is in compliance with Title IX of the Educational Amendments of 1972.

 Adult students qualify for programs or classes based on achievement test results.
 Students who test below the normal admission requirements may be provisionally admitted to programs or courses at staff discretion.
 Such provisionally accepted students will be rejected from continuing in the program if they are not able to improve test scores to demonstrate ability to benefit.